wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 _text-transfer_ - Turns the text uppercase, or, lowercase or capitalised etc _font-style_ - turns the text italic etc
 _line-height_ - specifies space between lines (no units).
-By default, line-height is 1 _text_lign_ - Aligns the text left, right or center (with reference to the parent element)
+By default, line-height is 1 _text-align_ - Aligns the text left, right or center (with reference to the parent element) _font-weight_ - Makes the text bold

 ## Combining selectors